Canada ski holidays vs ski holidays in Europe: which one suits you?

-As our above infographic shows, there are tons of benefits when it comes to skiing in Canada.
+As our above infographic shows, there are tons of benefits when it comes to ski holidays in Canada.
 But don’t just take our word for it – we’ve asked the UK’s favourite ski publications and some of Canada’s top ski resorts about why a ski holiday in Canada is a must.

 1. The snow